 Large language models, the technology behind ChatGPT, Claude, Gemini, and their enterprise equivalents, are reliably good at a specific class of tasks.
 Understanding that class is the foundation of any sound generative AI strategy for business leaders.

-Generative AI is also effective at structured analysis: comparing options against defined criteria, identifying gaps in a document against a checklist, generating FAQ responses from a knowledge base, and producing variant messaging for different audience segments from a single source document.
+Generative AI is also effective at structured analysis: comparing options against defined criteria, identifying gaps in a document against a checklist, generating FAQ responses from a knowledge base.
+And producing variant messaging for different audience segments from a single source document.
 Each of these applications has a defined input, a structured output, and a human review step that catches errors before they reach clients or senior leadership.
+For companies at this inflection point, business advisory services provides the structured pathway from insight to measurable improvement.

 What Generative AI Does Not Do Well and Where Leaders Over-Invest